-A single visit to Brazil will not be sufficient to satisfy the intrepid travelers appetite!
+A single visit to Brazil will not be sufficient to satisfy the most intrepid traveler's appetite!

-Apart from Brazil being the 5th largest country in the world (about the size of the Continental U.S.) it has so much to offer that you will need several trips just to merely appreciate it.
+Apart from Brazil being the 5th largest country in the world (about the size of the U.S.), it has so much to offer that you will need several trips just to merely appreciate it.

 Brazil is also the birthplace of the romantic Bosa Nova and the sensual Samba, and although many countries around the world celebrate Carnival, none will ever top the extravaganza of the Carnival in Rio de Janeiro or Salvador, Bahia.

 Oh, and we haven’t even mentioned the thousands of miles of Atlantic coastline with tropical beaches of pristine white sand...

 Following more than three centuries under Portuguese rule, Brazil gained its independence in 1822, abolished slavery in 1888, and became a republic in 1889.

 Size (land area): 8,459,417 sq km (3,266,199 sq mi), it is the 5th largest country in the world, and slightly smaller than the USA

 Population: 201,103,330 people divided into the following ethnic groups: white 53.7%, mulatto (mixed white and black) 38.5%, black 6.2%, other (includes Japanese, Arab, Amerindian) 0.9%, unspecified 0.7%

 Border Countries: Argentina, Bolivia, Colombia, French Guiana, Guyana, Paraguay, Peru, Surinam, Uruguay & Venezuela